-Education and Prevention Programs-Alcohol and Drugs
+Education and Prevention Programs - Alcohol and Drugs

-Residence Life, Campus Health Services, and the Counseling Center, all of which are on the Springfield campus and available to UIS Springfield, UIS Peoria, and UIS Innovate Springfield students and employees, provide regular information, integrated programming, initiatives, strategies, and campaigns intended to aid in the awareness about the long-term effects of illicit drugs and alcohol that:
+Residence Life, UIS Health Services, and the UIS Counseling Center, all of which are on the Springfield campus and available to UIS Springfield, UIS Peoria, and UIS Innovate Springfield students and employees, provide regular information, integrated programming, initiatives, strategies, and campaigns intended to aid in the awareness about the long-term effects of illicit drugs and alcohol that:

-- Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research, or assessed for value, - responsive to community needs, and informed by research, or assessed for value, effectiveness, or outcome. - Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels. - Promote accurate information on drug use. - Encourage healthy use of leisure time through recreation and other activities. - Enhance skills for dealing with stress. - Work through campus leaders and influencers to establish a healthy environment.
+- Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels. - Promote accurate information on drug use. - Encourage healthy use of leisure time through recreation and other activities. - Enhance skills for dealing with stress. - Work through campus leaders and influencers to establish a healthy environment.